mrspeaker/Omega500/README.md

     // Camera at pos 0, 0 with viewport size 320x240.
     var camera = new Ω.Camera(0, 0, 320, 240);

-    // Draw the map, player and baddies (anything with a render function!) camera.render(gfx, [map, player, baddies]);
+    // Draw the map, player and baddies (anything (or array of things) with a render function!) camera.render(gfx, [map, player, baddies]);

 There's also a TrackingCamera that will follow the entity you pass to it.